MisterNooblet/weekend_assigment5_dice_game/README.md

 **UI:** HTML , CSS

-**ART:** PixelArt Drawn by me
+**ART:** PixelArt Drawn by me.

 ## Lessons Learned

-- Sharpened my DOM Manipulation abilities even more
+- Sharpened my DOM Manipulation abilities even more.
 - Improved my code structure and variable naming while trying to make the code as DRY as possible.

 - Used localStorage for the first time.